Faizan-Shurjeel/focus_client_rust/README.md

 ### 2. Prepare and Run the Rust Client

-The Rust client supports two runtime modes:
+The Rust client supports two compile-time runtime modes controlled by the `DEV_MODE` constant in `src/main.rs`:

-- **Mock Mode (default in debug builds):** Uses a local mock endpoint at `http://localhost:8080/status` so you can test wallpaper/app automation without ESP32 hardware.
+- **Development / Mock Mode:** Enabled automatically in debug builds (`cargo run`).
+The client skips mDNS and polls the local Rust mock server at `http://localhost:8080/status`.
-- **Real Mode (release builds):** Uses mDNS discovery to find the physical `focus-totem` device on your network.
+- **Production / Real ESP32 Mode:** Enabled automatically in release builds (`cargo run --release` or `cargo build --release`).
+The client uses mDNS discovery to find the physical `focus-totem` device on your network.

-On Windows, if you need stronger process-control behavior for protected apps, run the executable as Administrator.
+On Windows, if you need stronger process-control behavior for protected apps, run the release executable as Administrator.

 *   **Prerequisites:**
     *   Rust Toolchain (via [rustup](https://www.rust-lang.org/tools/install)).